GSA/cpct-tool/README.md

 ## Downloading the CPCT Tool:

-After *Docker Desktop* is installed on your system and running, you can return here to download or clone this repo to your computer for the next step.
+After *Docker Desktop* is installed on your system and running, you can return here to download the latest release of the CPCT Tool to your computer.

 > Note: Files in the resources directory are there to be used by the *Dockerfile* while it is building the *Dockerized Image* for **Docker Desktop**.